Anthony Joshua: British former world heavyweight champion injured in car accident in Nigeria that killed two people

 The collision happened around 11am in Makun, around 30 miles from Lagos.

-Footage on social media shows Joshua in pain as he is helped out of the wrecked vehicle.
+Footage on social media shows Joshua in pain and dazed as he is helped out of the wrecked vehicle.

 The British former world heavyweight champion was in the rear of the vehicle - which was carrying four other adult males - before being helped out of the wreckage by a crowd of onlookers.